 MGUS (monoclonal gammopathy of unknown significance) is a non-cancerous condition where the body makes an abnormal protein, called a paraprotein.

-MGUS is not a cancer, but people who have it are at slightly higher risk of developing:
+MGUS is not a cancer, but people with it have a slightly higher risk of developing:

 - myeloma (a cancer of blood cells called plasma cells)

 - lymphoma (a cancer of blood cells called lymphocytes).